-Did you know that lime juice can stay fresh for up to two weeks when kept in the refrigerator?
-Properly stored lime juice can maintain its freshness for an extended period of time.
-However, it is important to be able to identify signs of spoiled lime juice as consuming expired juice may lead to food poisoning.
+Did you know that lime juice can stay fresh for up to two weeks when stored in the refrigerator?
+Proper storage can help maintain the freshness of lime juice for an extended period of time.
+It is essential to be able to recognize signs of spoiled lime juice, as consuming expired juice can result in food poisoning.

 In this article, I will discuss the shelf life of lime juice, how to tell when it has gone bad, and how to extend its shelf life.
 I will also explore the health benefits of lime juice and provide some delicious recipes for you to try out.